 New grass is tender.
 Limit foot traffic until after the first mowing.

 Water New Sod Daily

 For the first two weeks, water once or twice a day, depending on weather conditions.
 Lift a corner of the sod here and there to be sure the soil underneath is getting damp.

 Saturate the soil no deeper than two inches.
 If pooling or run-off occurs, you may need to slow the rate of the watering, especially for clay soils.

-Two Weeks After Installation
+First Year After Installation

 Give your new grass its first mow once you can no longer lift the sod, usually around two weeks after installation.
 Your lawn may need a day off from watering to help firm up the soil before mowing.
 Set your mower to the top of the recommended range, and never cut more than one-third of the grass blade.